 Start onions early , indoors, mid-February thru mid-March.
 Use flats or small inserts and a light weight potting mix with extra perlite.
 This allow for easy separation of the roots at transplanting time.
 Planting depth is ¼ inch.
 Germination is usually very quick.
 Transplant outside in late spring, being careful to not bury the seedlings too deep or start direct seeding at this time.
 Onions prefer rich light weight garden soil and evenly moist growing conditions, especially in the first month of growth.

 This traditional heritage Japanese onion has a delicious mild flavour.
 Classed as a multiplier if left in the ground , it is extremely cold hardy and perennial in coastal areas.

 Known for the delicious green tops that sprout right through the snow, this extremely rare ancient variety actually came to us from the Native Americans of the southern desert USA .

-SOLD OUT...next shipping is August 2017...
+NOW AVAILABLE...starts shipping end of August 2017.
 This ancient perennial variety dates back to the time of the Pharaohs .
-This is a top set type, which produces seed in the form of tiny onions or ...
+This is a top set type, which produces seed in the form of tiny onions ...